 - Establish a partnership based review of the resources available to support neighbourhood working.
-The review will be completed by autumn 2019 and will look at: - ➤ The infrastructure of support to local engagement including Ward Forums but also development support for community groups and elected members - External funding sources for local projects and access to support on fundraising, including looking at the potential for a new local areas small grant fund - ➤ Data resources for neighbourhoods to support engagement, ward planning and performance monitoring.
-We need to equip wards and neighbourhoods with open data that can unlock opportunities for change. - ➤ The community hubs policy and how this can bring benefits for community groups - Improving City Council support to Community Right to Challenge, Right to Bid and Neighbourhood Planning - ➤ The use of the Community Infrastructure Levy - ➤ Greater integration with partners e.g. hosting design sessions with partners, including the Citizen's voice, to model increased integration and to anticipate changes to local practice.
+The review will be completed by autumn 2019 and will look at: - The infrastructure of support to local engagement including Ward Forums but also development support for community groups and elected members - External funding sources for local projects and access to support on fundraising, including looking at the potential for a new local areas small grant fund - Data resources for neighbourhoods to support engagement, ward planning and performance monitoring.
+We need to equip wards and neighbourhoods with open data that can unlock opportunities for change.
+This will include improving ward based information on the council's website - The community hubs policy and how this can bring benefits for community groups - Improving City Council support to Community Right to Challenge, Right to Bid and Neighbourhood Planning - > The use of the Community Infrastructure Levy

+Greater integration with partners - e.g. hosting service design sessions with partners, including the Citizen's voice, to model increased integration and to anticipate changes to local practice.

-In the short term we have made provision through the Neighbourhood Development and Support Unit in the 2019/20 Budget, to enable adequate support to Ward Forums, so that wards are able to hold six meetings per year.
-However, in the long term we want that team to be able to focus less on administrative support to meetings and more on a wider role in strengthening local organisations.
+In the short term we have established a package of flexible support for Ward Forums, so that wards are able to hold six meetings per year.
+However, in the long term we want our resources to focus less on administrative support to meetings and more on a wider role in strengthening local organisations.